-Operation Henderson, is a joint initiative being run by Essex Safeguarding Children’s Board, British Transport Police, Essex Police, Rail Operators and Braintree, Basildon and Epping district councils and the Children’s Society.
+Operation Henderson, is a joint initiative being run by the Essex Safeguarding Children Board, Southend Safeguarding Children Partnership and Thurrock Safeguarding Children Partnership, British Transport Police, Essex Police, the Violence and Vulnerability Unit, The Railway Children, Reach Every Generation, rail operators and local councils.
 It aims to raise awareness of the vulnerability of young people to exploitation and abuse at stations and transport networks in parts of Essex.

 Research and local data have shown transport networks are used by vulnerable young people who may be at risk of sexual exploitation, criminal exploitation and trafficking.
 Young people often gravitate towards stations because they are traditionally busy, anonymous places that also provide some form of shelter and access to food and drink.
 Bus and rail networks can also be used by offenders to traffic young people for the purpose of sexual and criminal exploitation.

 Despite restrictions over the past year, research has shown that young people vulnerable to exploitation are just as likely to be using trains, buses and taxis as they were prior to Covid.
 They may have been unable to stop, for fear of punishment from their exploiters.

 A young person may use a station or form of public transport in an attempt to disappear.
 Children run away for a number of reasons, on most occasions they return home safely.
 Every situation is different and there are no set rules about when a child should be considered missing.
 However, if you have any doubts about whether to contact the police formally to report a child missing, the police will be happy to discuss your concerns and offer advice about what to do.